 Navigating through the air, I’m mindful of the bustling activity below.
 It’s a delicate balance between getting the perfect shot and respecting the privacy and safety of those on the ground.
 Each flight is a new opportunity to showcase the grandeur of Las Vegas from a bird’s-eye view.

 Composition is critical when blending these two light sources.
-I often find myself adjusting the drone’s position to ensure that the neon signs are not overpowering the scene but complementing the natural elements.
+I often adjust the drone’s position to ensure the neon signs do not overpower the scene but instead complement the natural elements.
 It’s a delicate balance, but the results are mesmerizing.

 Tip: Always monitor the changing light conditions and be ready to adjust your camera settings on the fly to maintain the right exposure.